Russian River Cruise, St Petersburg to Moscow on Viking Cruises Waterways of the Tsars Cruise

 The banya is one Russian experience we highly recommend, providing you have the constitution to withstand the intensity of it.

-Near the centre of the Lake Onega, the second largest lake in Europe, you will find Kizhi Island, wild and isolated.
+Near the centre of the Lake Onega, the second largest lake in Europe, you will find the wild and isolated island of Kizhi.
 Kizhi is a UNESCO World Heritage-listed open-air museum.

 Locals will tell you; both churches were constructed without the use of a single nail.
-The unknown builder is also said to have destroyed his axe on completion of the Transfiguration Church saying: “There was not and will not be another to match it”.
+The unknown builder is also said to have destroyed his axe on completion of the Transfiguration Church.
+He is quoted as saying: “There was not and will not be another to match it”.

 Along the Volga – Baltic waterway you will find the urban settlement of Kuzino approx. 600km north of Moscow.